 Glenn Thorsen, Global Sustainability Lead

 Juan Antonio Iglesias, Director of Consulting Services, EMEA

 On cost and volatility

 Juan encourages travel buyers to “prepare for the worst” with their travel sourcing strategies, as travel prices increase.
 He discusses whether there is stability at pre-pandemic levels, and how factors such as inflation are having an impact on airlines and hotels.

 Client example: An infrastructure firm found its purchasing power diminish after a merger, and prior year negotiating rates were unavailable for comparative purposes.
-After undertaking a situational analysis and creating a strategy and recommendations, FCM Consulting designed a bespoke program for the client that addressed its challenges and unique requirements, such as accommodation in remote locations.
-When implemented, the client had access to accommodation providers not available in the corporate market (a first in the market!), seven new chain agreements covering 6,000+ properties, which accrued to savings of 11.5% and program cost avoidance of 16.7%.
+After undertaking a situational analysis and creating a strategy and recommendations, FCM Consulting designed a bespoke programme for the client that addressed its challenges and unique requirements, such as accommodation in remote locations.
+When implemented, the client had access to accommodation providers not available in the corporate market (a first in the market!), seven new chain agreements covering 6,000+ properties, which accrued to savings of 11.5% and programme cost avoidance of 16.7%.